chaossocial/meta/resources.md

 ## Talks, streams

+On [tagesschau](https://www.youtube.com/watch?v=Vn3trbEbQ8Y&t=180s) (2022, de), Leah talked to the online edition of the German national TV news about the future of the Fediverse.

 On [#heiseshow](https://www.youtube.com/watch?v=GfxFqJCTwuo) (2022, de), Leah and rixx talked about their experiences running chaos.social, their views on the Fediverse, and how the recent Musk Twitter acquisition has shaped the past months.